Quick info: What is Temporary Relief?

 In certain emergency circumstances, you may ask the court to grant you relief “ex parte.”
 This means the court will hear and consider your request for temporary relief without the presence of the other spouse.
 These motions and the corresponding relief granted are appropriate in situations where a genuine emergency exists and there will be serious and irreparable harm if immediate relief is not granted.
 The party requesting ex parte relief bears the responsibility of presenting evidence showing that such an emergency exists.

-Ex parte relief is typically granted and orders entered where there is the threat that the couple’s children or the requesting spouse is in danger of continued abuse.
+Ex parte relief is typically granted and orders entered where there is the threat that the couple’s children or the requesting spouse are in danger of continued abuse.
 This might justify a court entering a restraining order or an injunction for protection prohibiting the abusive spouse from coming near the child(ren) and/or spouse.
 If one spouse has credible evidence the other spouse intends to abscond to a foreign country with the child, this too may justify an ex parte order.

-Ex parte orders are typically only valid for a few weeks.
+Ex-parte orders are typically only valid for a few weeks.
 After that time, the court will typically require both parties to appear in court and will hear additional evidence before deciding whether the ex parte orders should continue or whether the emergency has passed.

 Children: Temporary Orders for Visitation and Support